deargle/deargle.github.io/class/security/final-exam-review.md

 ## Network Security Monitoring

 * What are two key performance metrics that you could use measure the performance and effectiveness of your organization's network security monitoring efforts.
+Why is a comparison of total security expenditures betweeen organizations not great benchmark for measuring security performance?

 * List each of the steps an attacker performs when attempting to achieve a goal.
 How do these steps relate to the kill-chain concept?
 Why is the kill-chain concept important?